GFZ Helmholtz Centre for Geosciences

-The GFZ Helmholtz Centre for Geosciences (formerly Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences), or just GFZ, is the national research center for Earth Sciences in Germany.
+The GFZ Helmholtz Centre for Geosciences (GFZ Helmholtz-Zentrum für Geoforschung; formerly Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences), or just GFZ, is the national research center for Earth Sciences in Germany.
 Located in the Albert Einstein Science Park on the hill of Telegrafenberg, Potsdam, Brandenburg, GFZ is part of the Helmholtz Association of National Research Centres.

 "GFZ" stands for GeoForschungsZentrum (Geo-research Centre).

 History

 The GFZ was founded in 1992.
 It is the latest in a long line of research institutes that have been located on the Telegrafenberg.
 These have included the Central Institute of for Physics of the Earth (ZIPE), which was an institute of the Academy of Sciences of the GDR (German Democratic Republic) that was actively involved in Geodesy.
 The history of the GFZ can be traced back to the Geodätisches Institut Potsdam, an institution of the Prussian Academy of Sciences.
 Under the directorship of Friedrich Robert Helmert from 1886 to 1917, the institute developed into the world's leading center for scientific geodesy.
 The current GFZ is supported 90% by the German Ministry of Education and Research, and 10% from the Ministry of Science, Research, and Culture from the state of Brandenburg.